Skip to main content

 Databases Overview

-The Databases view shows all databases in your project.
+The Databases view shows all databases in your Project.
 The left sidebar organizes databases by engine type (PostgreSQL and MariaDB).
 Each database shows its name, engine, version, status, replica count, and age.

 Click on any database to expand its details: